Intervention/docs/image/v3/introduction/formats.md

 ## Color Formats

+At the moment Intervention Image only supports the RGB color space.
+This means that all images are saved with this color space.
+Images with other color spaces are transformed into RGB.

-Intervention Image supports several formats to define colors for its methods.
+The library supports several formats to define colors for its methods.

 ### Hexadecimal Format